rootstrap/blog/content/Android App Build and Release Automation - Sebastian Lopez.md

 We also showcased GitHub Actions as a good CI/CD system that can integrate with Fastlane to trigger our pipelines automatically and in a secure environment.

-You can find complete working examples in our Open Source boilerplate projects, iOS Base and React Native Base.
+You can find complete Fastlane working examples in our Open Source boilerplate projects, [Android Base](https://github.com/rootstrap/android-base) and [React Native Base](https://github.com/rootstrap/react-native-base).

 All these cover just a couple of the many use cases you can apply these tools for -we highly recommend you to go through their extensive documentation sites.